 The same underlying fundamentals that have driven the popularity of the area with tourists have, in parallel, also driven exponential growth in the demand for local real estate.
-Initially this growth was predominantly from Northern European's seeking to relocate or own second (holiday) homes in the sun.
+Initially this growth was predominantly from northern European's seeking to relocate or own second (holiday) homes in the sun.
 As the tourist and real estate sectors grew so did the local infrastructure providing a myriad of bars, restaurants, shopping malls, water parks and other local attractions which further propelled its popularity.

-Today the Costa del Sol is more popular than ever with (prior to Covid-19) tourist numbers continuing to grow and the property market demonstrating its resilience by recovering strongly from the 2008 economic crisis and once again showing positive growth with interest from Europe and also an increase in buyers from further afield.
+Today the Costa del Sol is more popular than ever with tourist numbers continuing to grow year on year and the property market demonstrating its resilience by recovering strongly from the 2008 economic crisis and more recently from the global Covid-19 pandemic showing a rapid return to positive growth with continued interest from purchasers within Europe and also a steady increase in buyers from further afield.

 One of the most important factors in the sustained popularity of the area is the fact that it has naturally evolved into a number of independent towns and villages each with very different features and characteristics, allowing it to appeal to an unusually wide demographic.
 Whether you are looking for a tranquil and traditional village rich in culture like Mijas pueblo, a bustling beach side town like Fuengirola or Benalmadena or an exclusive shopping or marina experience like Puerto Banus the coast has it all.
 As you would expect, the property available is equally eclectic ranging from budget apartments to some of the most impressive luxury villas in the world nestled in the surrounding mountains, the Costa del Sol is truly an impressive and unique place.